10 July 2020

 Due to the covid-19 outbreak, this course will be taught virtually in 2020.

 The course considers the Earth as a system, and bases everything on the concepts of Earth System Science.
 Despite global-scale influences, more local-scale manifestations of such processes will also be explored and examined.
 Global environmental change is partly driven by human activities, with sometimes unexpected and indirect consequences.
 Some of these global change processes have become the subject of international attention and agreements, with the aim of minimizing negative impacts.

-The course will be subdivided into introductory concepts and distinctions, and followed by distinct environmental spheres of impact, including the atmosphere, the oceans, and the land surfaces.
+With regard to more specific objectives, the course will be subdivided into introductory concepts and distinctions, and followed by distinct environmental spheres of impact, including the atmosphere, the oceans, and the land surfaces.
 With these distinctions in mind, constant exploration of more focused elements will occur, considering human population growth, urbanization, water and land use, transportation, energy and other resource consumption, pollution, and more.
-During the 3rd week we will have a - field trip to Plaza Espanya and Montjuic areas of Barcelona, to explore many themes of urban global change.

 Universitat Autònoma de barcelona/ Autonomous University of Barcelona (UAB)

 The UAB Barcelona Summer School is open to standing local and international undergraduates and graduates students.
 International students who have been accomplished the first year of their undergraduate or at least the 50% of their first year credits at their home university could also be enroled at the programme.
 A working knowledge of the language instruction is highly recommended.

 The main objective of the course is to explore causes, processes and consequences of global environmental change in the world today, with particular emphasis on human influence.
 Despite being global in extent, this change may manifest itself uniquely and differently depending on the temporal and spatial scales examined.